-Referral Process
+• Referral Process

-Complete Long Term Care referrals should be faxed to the Optum Long-Term Care team at 888-687-2515.
+• Complete Long Term Care referrals may be faxed to the Optum Long-Term Care team at 888-687-2515.
 Questions may be directed to the Long-Term Care Provider Line at (800) 798-2254 option #3, then option #5.
-The Optum Long-Term Care team will review requests with the Optum Medical Director who will determine the appropriateness of the referral.
+The Optum Long-Term Care team will review requests with the Optum Medical Director who will determine the referral's appropriateness.